 edX, a non-profit, relies on verified certificates to help fund free education for everyone globally

 When will the course be available?

-UX Prototyping will be available in March 202I.
+UX Prototyping will be available by mid-August 202I.
 In early Fall 2021, we will receive the first full-program cohort for the MicroMasters in UX Design and Evaluation.

 How often is this course offered?

 The UX Prototyping course will be available year-round.

 Certificates are issued by edX under the name of HECx and are delivered online through edx.org.